Mahaan (2022 film): Critical reception

-Janani K of India Today gave 3 out of 5 stars stating that "Mahaan could have been a solid gangster drama with a conflict between a dad and son at the core.
+Janani K of India Today gave 3/5 stars and wrote "Mahaan could have been a solid gangster drama with a conflict between a dad and son at the core.
 If only Karthik Subbaraj had conveyed his thoughts in a crisp screenplay, Mahaan could have been much better."
-Indiaglitz gave the film 2.75 out of 5 stars and stated that "Mahaan is a worthy gangster thriller to watch that marks the redemption of brilliant and natural acting from Chiyaan Vikram."
-Saibal Chatterjee of NDTV who gave 2 and half out of 5 stars stated that "Mahaan grabs that freedom with both hands - like the eponymous character, it makes its share of mistakes and lives to tell the tale because Vikram injects just enough variety into it with a performance that serves to temper some of the film's excesses."
-Bhavana Sharma of Pink Villa gave 3 out of 5 stating that "On the whole, the movie is certainly one to watch, with some thrilling action sequences to look out for."
-Ashwin Ram of Moviecrow gave 2.75 out of 5 stars stating that "What initially felt like an usual commercial flick turned into an emotional action drama with some intense stretches and an amusing message to finish off with.
-With a little more consistency in its pace and crispness in the storytelling, it could have landed solidly.
-Mahaan will be a Decent watch, especially for its Intent."
-Soumya Rajendran of The News Minute stated that "Instead of the gangster saga that it is, I wish it had been a satirical comedy on Gandhism, and a man caught in the middle of an uptight family, and his adventures without their knowledge.
+Saibal Chatterjee of NDTV gave 2.5/5 stars and wrote "Mahaan grabs that freedom with both hands – like the eponymous character, it makes its share of mistakes and lives to tell the tale because Vikram injects just enough variety into it with a performance that serves to temper some of the film's excesses."
+Sowmya Rajendran of The News Minute stated that "Instead of the gangster saga that it is, I wish it had been a satirical comedy on Gandhism, and a man caught in the middle of an uptight family, and his adventures without their knowledge.
 If only Karthik would break his rigid rule about dragging gangsters into every idea he has!"

 Censorship

-In an interview after the film's release, Karthik Subburaj stated that some dialogues criticising Mahatma Gandhi's killer Nathuram Godse were censored.
+In an interview after the film's release, Karthik Subbaraj stated that some dialogues criticising Mahatma Gandhi's killer Nathuram Godse were censored.
 He stated that the line "Gandhi was killed by someone with maniacal ideological devotion, such as Godse" was asked to be removed and was told that he was free to include anything about Gandhi but not about Godse.